Updated: Dec 6, 2022

 Waxing in general can be terrifying for 1st timers.
 However, you can do a few things to ensure you feel less discomfort.

 Pop a painkiller!
-This helps a little, but for most, they find this unnecessary.
-Communicate to your therapist, most of them are experienced enough to handle new clients and know exactly how much to take off depending on your threshold for pain.
+This helps a little, but most, find this unnecessary.
+Communicate with your therapist, most of them are experienced enough to handle new clients and know exactly how much to take off depending on your threshold for pain.
 Overall, it’s really quite bearable.

 What Wax or product is being used?

-Professional waxes are formulated, researched and designed for salon use.
-For the brazilian area, stick to only HARD WAX as this method pulls hair and not your skin.
-Creamy waxes contain ingredients that are more gently to the skin.
+Professional waxes are formulated, researched, and designed for salon use.
+For the Brazilian area, stick to only HARD WAX as this method pulls hair and not your skin.
+Creamy waxes contain ingredients that are more gentle on the skin.